Enjoy a holiday in Whistler with a purpose, and gain your Level 1 ski or snowboard instructor qualification.

 - Stay in a centrally located chalet with other participants on your course

 - Rooms vary from single to quad share and prices vary.
+Premium, standard and self-catered accommodation available to suit your budget.
 Contact us to discuss your requirements

 - Accommodation has a living area, dining area, storage rooms and a sun deck.
 If you are in self-catered accommodation, you will have access to a fully equipped kitchen

 - Choose from catered or self-catered accommodation

 - If you opt for the catered option (located in the Village or Alpine), the chalet host will lay out the provided continental breakfast daily and hot dinners 6 days a week (everyone caters for themselves on Sundays).
 This is beneficial after a long day skiing on the slopes and means you get a guaranteed hot meal